Words related to fellow

 It forms all or part of: allay; anlage; belay; beleaguer; bylaw; coverlet; fellow; lager; lair; law; lawful; lawless; lawsuit; lawyer; lay (v.) "to cause to lie or rest;" ledge; ledger; lees; lie (v.2) "rest horizontally;" litter; lochia; low (adj.) "not high;" outlaw; scofflaw; stalag; vorlage.

 It is the hypothetical source of/evidence for its existence is provided by: Hittite laggari "falls, lies;" Greek lekhesthai "to lie down," legos "bed," lokhos "lying in wait, ambush," alokhos "bedfellow, wife;" Latin lectus "bed;" Old Church Slavonic lego "to lie down;" Lithuanian at-lagai "fallow land;" Old Irish laigim "I lie down," Irish luighe "couch, grave;" Old English licgan "be situated, have a specific position; remain; be at rest, lie down."

 c.
 1200, feolahschipe "companionship," from fellow + -ship.
-Sense of "a body of companions" is from late 13c.
-Meaning "spirit of comradeship, friendliness" is from late 14c.
+The sense of "a body of companions" is from late 13c.
+The meaning "spirit of comradeship, friendliness" is from late 14c.
 As a state of privilege in English colleges, from 1530s.
 In Middle English it was at times a euphemism for "sexual intercourse" (carnal fellowship).

 To fellowship with is to hold communion with; to unite with in doctrine and discipline.
 This barbarism now appears with disgusting frequency in the reports of ecclesiastical conventions, and in the religious newspapers generally.
 [Bartlett, "Dictionary of Americanisms," 1848]

-But Chaucer and Wyclif used it as a verb in Middle English, "to have fellowship with."
+But Chaucer and Wycliffe used it as a verb in Middle English, "to have fellowship with."